Amechi101/concepteur-market-app/Project Specifications.md

 It is with this list we will create in Django the Models (**Logic behind the view and database layer**) , View (**the portion that selects which data to display and how to display it, is handled by views and templates**) and Controller (**the portion that delegates to a view depending on user input, is handled by the framework itself by following your URLconf and calling the appropriate Python function for the given URL**).
 This will follow the MVC format.

 - **Login**:
-Users can Login via facebook or using an email/password combination
+Users can Login via facebook or entering an email/password combination

 - **Sign-Up**:
-Users can Sign-Up via facebook or using an email/password combination
+Users can Sign-Up via facebook or entering an email/password combination

 Critical User Feature List
 ------------------------